LibertyDSNP/spec/pages/Frequency/Identity.md

 ## Purpose

-1. Specify how DSNP Identifiers map to MRC.
+1. Specify how DSNP Identifiers map to Frequency.
-1. Specify how the DSNP delegation maps to MRC.
+1. Specify how the DSNP delegation maps to Frequency.

 ## Details

 ## Ownership

-Ownership of an identity on MRC is determined by...
+Ownership of an identity on Frequency is determined by...

 ## Delegation